-Privacy evaluations are designed to categorize the complexity of a vendor's privacy policies into a simple and consistent framework that provides the right amount of detail and information about a product for every user and at the right decision point given their awareness and understanding of privacy.
+Privacy evaluations are designed to categorize the complexity of a product's privacy policies into a simple and consistent framework that provides the right amount of detail and information about a product for every user and at the right decision point given their awareness and understanding of privacy.
 Our privacy evaluations aim to provide enough detail about a product based on a scale of a parent or educator's understanding of privacy to help them make a more informed decision and encourage all individuals to learn more about privacy and increase their awareness.
 The greater an individual's privacy awareness, the more detailed information displayed.
-The privacy evaluations categorize a parent or educator's privacy awareness into the following levels: no, low, medium, high, and compliance awareness.
+The privacy evaluations categorize a parent or educator's privacy awareness into the following levels: none, low, medium, high, and compliance awareness.

 No Awareness: These individuals have no awareness of privacy and do not consider privacy issues at all in their decision-making process.

 Low Awareness: These individuals understand that privacy may be important but have minimal to no awareness of what privacy concerns or issues they should look for when deciding whether or not to use a product.